Iannyck/OpenCLGestureRecognition/README.md

-# OpenCLGestureRecognition
+# OpenCVGestureRecognition
-Project using OpenCL on Android for foot gesture recognition
+Project using OpenCV on Android for foot gesture recognition